Altha’s Louisiana Cajun coming to Puyallup

 “We buy and sell everything from Louisiana.
 Our po’ boy bread, our mayonnaise, we bring everything here.
 We ship everything in.
 I get two 18-wheelers we bring up from Louisiana.
 We go through 8,000 pounds of catfish a month.”

 Robinson, who was born in Washington Parish and grew up in St. Bernard Parish, stores his supplies in a warehouse in Kent and then stocks his Kent store and deli as needed.
-He’ll do the same for the Puyallup store, which he hopes to open in April.
+He’ll do the same for the Puyallup store, which he hopes to open in April (update: the store is opening Aug.
+7, 2021).
 In the pandemic-era we’re currently navigating, that opening date is highly dependent on permit approvals.
 That timeline could change.

 At first, the downtown Puyallup store, located at 116 S. Meridian, will be limited to groceries, wine, beer and food that can be prepared at home, but as with his Kent store, Robinson has his eye on expanding the concept as demand grows.